 Note: If an investor chooses to redeem a Series I within the first five years, they will be assessed a 3-month interest penalty.

 Similar to T-bills, you won't have state or local tax on the interest earned on a savings bond.
 You'll generally pay federal taxes when the bond is redeemed unless it is used for qualified higher education expenses.

 3. Treasury Notes

 Treasury notes are categorized as U.S. government debt securities.
-They’re considered to be a safe long-term investment backed by the U.S. Government and are issued with maturity dates ranging from 2 years to 10 years.
+They're considered a safe long-term investment backed by the U.S. Government and are issued with maturity dates ranging from 2 to 10 years.